analikwukris2ofer/prismagency/README.md

 ## Tech Stack

-This project was built using React js, Css animations and styled components
+This project was built using React js, Hooks, Css animations and styled components